threez/evolveblog/_posts/2010-12-05-hello-world.markdown

 git push
 {% endhighlight %}

-After things are uploaded a post commit hook will compose the page on the server (assuming that ruby and [redcloth](http://redcloth.org/) are installed).
+After things are uploaded a [post receive](http://www.kernel.org/pub/software/scm/git/docs/githooks.html#post-receive) hook will compose the page on the server (assuming that ruby and [redcloth](http://redcloth.org/) are installed).

 There where actually some erb templates for things like for loops around some